AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/monitoring.md

 ## Install the monitoring stack

-Grafana will be installed on the node targeted by the `grafana` Ansible group and Prometheus on the `prometheus` Ansible group.
-In [Ansible Avalanche Getting Started](https://github.com/AshAvalanche/ansible-avalanche-getting-started), it is `frontend` by default.
+Grafana will be installed on the nodes of the `grafana` Ansible group and Prometheus on the `prometheus` Ansible group.
+In [Ansible Avalanche Getting Started](https://github.com/AshAvalanche/ansible-avalanche-getting-started), it is the `frontend` node by default.
 You can change this by editing the [`hosts`](https://github.com/AshAvalanche/ansible-avalanche-getting-started/blob/main/inventories/local/hosts) file.

 Prometheus Node Exporter will be installed on all nodes in the `avalanche_nodes` Ansible group.